OCR Processing Pipelines in Automated Ingestion & Batch Scanning Workflows

 try:

-# Re-validate against the batch schema before persistence as a
+# Re-validate against the output schema before persistence as a

 # defensive gate, then emit the structured result and audit record.